SurRenderSoftware/surrender_client_API/README.md

 This project is licensed under the Apache License Version 2.0 of January 2004.
 See the LICENSE file for details.
 (C) 2019 Airbus copyright all rights reserved

-## References

-Information about the software is available at <https://www.airbus.com/en/products-services/space/exploration/moon#surrender>
-https://arxiv.org/abs/1810.01423 and in the embedded doxygen documentation